-However, some studies have suggested that the energy score fails to be discriminative when comparing forecasts with different dependence structures (e.g. Pinson and Tastu 2013).
+However, several studies have demonstrated that the energy score may fail to be discriminative when comparing forecasts with different dependence structures (e.g. Pinson and Tastu, 2013).
 Scheuerer and Hamill (2015) introduce the variogram score as an alternative scoring rule, which exploits the variogram commonly used in spatial statistics in order to directly target the forecast's multivariate dependence structure.
-The variogram score of order p > 0 is defined as where $y = (y_1, ..., y_d) \in \mathbb{R}^d$ , $X = (X_1, ..., X_d) \sim F$ , and $h{i,j}$ are non-negative scaling parameters.
-In the following, p is chosen to be one half, as recommended by Scheuerer and Hamill (2015), and the scaling parameters $h{i,j}$ are all set to one.
+The variogram score of order p > 0 is defined as where $y = (y_1, \ldots, y_d) \in \mathbb{R}^d$, $X = (X_1, \ldots, X_d) \sim F$, and $h{i,j} \in [0, 1]$ are non-negative scaling parameters.
+In the following, p is chosen to be one half, as recommended by Scheuerer and Hamill (2015), and the weights $h{i,j}$ are all set to one.

-As in the univariate case, weighted versions of these scores exist that allow particular outcomes 284 to be targeted during forecast evaluation.
-In this case, the weight functions should be defined on $\mathbb{R}^d$ 285 rather than the real line.
-Gneiting and Ranjan (2011) propose several univariate weight functions 286 based on Gaussian density and distribution functions, and weights to emphasise certain regions 287 of the multivariate outcome space can be defined analogously in terms of multivariate Gaussian 288 density and distribution functions.
-Some examples of such multivariate extensions are listed in 289 Table 1.
-Of course, alternative weight functions could also be applied, and the most appropriate 290 weight will depend on what information is to be extracted from the forecasts during evaluation.
-291
+As in the univariate case, weighted versions of these scores exist that allow particular outcomes to be targeted during forecast evaluation.
+In this case, the weight functions should be defined on \mathbb{R}^d rather than the real line.
+Gneiting and Ranjan (2011) propose several univariate weight functions based on Gaussian density and distribution functions, and weights to emphasise certain regions of the multivariate outcome space can be defined analogously in terms of multivariate Gaussian density and distribution functions.
+Some examples of such multivariate extensions are listed in Table 1.
+Of course, alternative weight functions could also be applied, and the most appropriate weight will depend on what information is to be extracted from the forecasts during evaluation.